Fixed vs Flexible Business Energy Tariffs: Which Contract Is Better for Your Business?

 • protection if market prices rise after signing

-What is a flexible energy contract for business?
+What is a flexible business energy tariff?

 Flexible energy procurement can include: